zchee/golang-wiki/Modules.md

 ### Are there "always on" module repositories and enterprise proxies?

-Yes, public globally hosted "always on" immutable module repositories and optional privately hosted proxies and repositories are becoming available.
+Publicly hosted "always on" immutable module repositories and optional privately hosted proxies and repositories are becoming available.

 For example:
 * [Project Athens](https://github.com/gomods/athens): Open source project in the works and looking for contributors.